SinisterYomi/TEALS/README.md

 # TEALS - Level 1 Heading
 This is my text Under Level 1.
-This is for the **Introduction to Software Technology
+This is for the **Introduction to Software Technology** class at *Towers High School*!

 ## Level 2 Heading